Low-Rank Estimation of Nonlinear Panel Data Models: Theoretical Results

-Assumption~\ref{assu:Lip} imposes a Lipschitz continuity condition on the loss function with respect to the index.
+Assumption~\ref{assu:Lip} imposes a Lipschitz continuity condition on the loss function.
 In the specific case where the loss function is globally Lipschitz with a constant independent of $y$ or $x$, this assumption holds trivially.